jigx-com/jigx-docs-examples/docs/Expressions/Functional Programming.md

 updatedAt: Mon Sep 18 2023 13:18:44 GMT+0000 (Coordinated Universal Time)
 ---

-You can use <a href="https://docs.jsonata.org/programming" target="_blank">JSONata Functional programming </a>to compare values or display data based on certain conditions.
+You can use [JSONata Functional programming](https://docs.jsonata.org/programming) to compare values or display data based on certain conditions.
 You can quickly make any logical statements, and based on the result, you can perform different actions.

 ## Configuration